segmentio/segment-docs/src/connections/destination-data-control.md

 ## Export your Source Schema

 Segment allows you to download your Source Schema as a CSV file, maximizing portability and access to event data.
-You can download a copy of your schema by visiting the source schema page.
+You can download a copy of your schema by visiting the Source Schema page.

 ![](images/export-source-schema.png)